Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Monday.md

 -   **Primary** -- You must have exactly one primary key for each *monday* Type.
 This is what status the plug-in should set the incident in SpiraPlan to when the Type in *monday* changes.
 This is only used if there are more options in SpiraPlan than *monday*.

+### Configuring the Incident Severity Mapping

+Now click the "Severity" button within the "Incident" section to map the incident severities together.
+Use the same logic as described in the `Incident Priority Mapping` section.

+### Configuring the Task Status Mapping

+Click the "Status" button within the "Task" section to map the task statuses together.
+Use the same logic as described in the `Incident Status Mapping` section.

+### Configuring the Task Priority Mapping

+Click the "Priority" button within the "Task" section to map the task priorities together.
+Use the same logic as described in the `Incident Priority Mapping` section.

 ### Configuring the Task Type Mapping

 Click the "Type" button within the "Task" section to map the task types together.
 Use the same logic as described in the `Incident Type Mapping` section.

-### Configuring the Incident Severity Mapping

-Now click the "Severity" button within the "Incident" section to map the incident severities together.
-Use the same logic as described in the `Incident Priority Mapping` section.

 ### Configuring the User Mapping
 To configure the mapping of users in the two systems, you need to go to